CPL ZACHARY NELSON

 Receiving a specially adapted home from Homes For Our Troops, Zachary says, eliminated many of the obstacles he faced on a daily basis.
 He is now able to perform routine tasks, like carrying groceries on his wheelchair from the garage without struggling over thresholds in doorways.
 In his previous home, he had difficulty reaching and bending for items, so features such as pull-down cabinets and a roll-under sinks are a huge help to completing his everyday activities.
 Zachary is planning to get a degree in construction management and Kiley is a full-time nurse.

+Zach and Kiley describe their HFOT home as their own “personal haven” where they enjoy cooking together and movie nights in their living room.
 “Thank you to Homes For Our Troops and your supporters for the generosity and compassion you show toward wounded Veterans,” says Zachary.
 “Our home has provided me with a sense of security, independence, and comfort I never knew was possible.”